decentraland/old-documentation/_posts/api-reference/2018-06-21-entity-interfaces.md

   />
 ```

-### Why use glTF?

-Compared to the older *OBJ format*, which supports only vertices, normals, texture coordinates, and basic materials,
-glTF provides a more powerful set of features.
-In addition to all of the features we just named, glTF also offers:

-- Hierarchical objects
-- Scene information (light sources, cameras)
-- Skeletal structure and animation
-- More robust materials and shaders

-OBJ can currently be used for simple models that have no animations, but we will probably stop supporting it in the future.

-Compared to *COLLADA*, the supported features are very similar.
-However, because glTF focuses on providing a
-"transmission format" rather than an editor format, it is more interoperable with web technologies.

-Consider this analogy: the .PSD (Adobe Photoshop) format is helpful for editing 2D images, but images must then be converted to .JPG for use
-on the web.
-In the same way, COLLADA may be used to edit a 3D asset, but glTF is a simpler way of transmitting it while rendering the same result.

 ## Obj

-We only support the `obj-model` interface for legacy compatibility.
+> WARNING: We only support the `obj-model` interface for legacy compatibility.
 We will probably get rid of it in the future, please use GLTF when
 possible.

 ```tsx